The Hoff Group at COMPASS

 • If your job centers on Fort Lauderdale, Sunrise, or Miami corridors, Weston may shave time off daily drives.

-• If you work in northern Broward or southern Palm Beach, Parkland can be equally convenient or slightly closer, depending on your address.
+• If you work in northern Broward or southern Palm Beach, Parkland can be equally convenient or slightly closer.

 • Test-drive your commute during rush hour from short-listed neighborhoods before you commit.